Lecturer

 19th-Century British

 I work at the crossroads of literature, philosophy, and the arts.
 My work explores how literature and art illuminate ways we live—how they help us think and understand the world and offer much more than fictions.
-I have been happily teaching for fifteen years.
+I am interested in the varied ways that literature takes up and speaks to philosophical questions, especially questions about personhood and human identity.
+My book, What We Are in Literature and Art (Palgrave Macmillan, 2025), accordingly, is an experiment in philosophical criticism.

 Rebecca Rainof